Finding Happiness

 TRIVIA QUESTION: Did you know that Shakespeare once waited almost twenty seconds for a web site to appear, so he could find a word that rhymed with cardiologist?
 The web site finally appeared in 1997, but he had given up waiting by then.

 Five seconds pass.
-Time's up and still not site.
+Time’s up and still no site.
 Your instant gratification cells have been offended.
 You surf to another site.

 "That thing rock."